24/10/2024

 27/11/2024

 Fuck me.
 Longest fucking night of my life.
 It was a four hour drive to the data center, my adrenaline level rising the closer I got.
 Plenty of time for uselessly going over everything that has happened so far, again and again.
-I got there around 2 am, parked the car a block away, and walked around the back.
+I got there in the dead of night.
+I parked the car a block away, grabbed the satchel that contained my tools, and walked around the back.
 The building plans I had dug up showed a back door that seemed like my best bet to get in unnoticed.
 According to my intel the alarm system was a fairly common make and model for which I had a matching countermeasure device at home.
 I slapped it to the wall next to the door and affixed it with a bit of duct tape, crossing my fingers that my information was good.
-Keeping up my lock picking skills finally payed off - I got the door open within a minute or two.
+Keeping up my lock picking skills has always been just a hobby, more to show off than to put it to practical use, but now it payed off - I got the door open within a minute or two.
 I held my breath for several seconds, but no sound came from the alarm system.
 The jammer was doing its job, convincing the alarm that the door had never been open.
 I started to make my way through the corridors.
 I had memorized the floor plan.
 Finding the correct room was easy enough.
 I did have to get out my lockpick again because that door was locked as well.
 No alarm there, though.
 Fifth rack on the right, and then I was standing right before it.

 The rack looked ancient.
 It was not like it was covered in spiderwebs or anything, but it wouldn’t have surprised me.
 The design looked more than dated, and the server modules were big and bulky.
 Paint had come off the case in several spots, and the glass door had become milky.
 I slowly opened it.
 The server was sitting right there, at the level of my chest.
+Here it was, the thing that had kept me up at night for at least a month.
+My nemesis.
+It didn’t look like much.
 It was black, or it used to be - the metal had faded to an irregular grey.
 There was a four digit LCD display at the front, cycling through some numbers.
 Probably temperatures or fan speeds.
 I took a deep breath and got the screwdriver out of my satchel.
-While I was loosening the screws that held the cursed piece of tech in the rack, something changed.
+I started loosening the screws that held the cursed piece of tech in the rack.
+While I was working, something changed.
 At first I didn’t realize what it was, but then I noticed that the display had stopped cycling through its numbers.
 It was now displaying four letters - “STOP”.
-Something cold crawled up my spine.
+Something cold grabbed hold of my stomach.
 That was just a weird coincidence - right?
 The thing wasn’t really telling me to stop dismantling it, was it?
 Frantically I resumed my efforts.
 My hands were shaking.
-I dropped the screwdriver, cursed, and picked it up again.
-When I had the final screw out the LCD changed again.
-Now it said “DONT”.
-I tried to ignore it and yanked at the server, but it wouldn’t come out.
-I reached through the gap above it and pulled out as many cables as I could get a hold of.
-The display changed to “MRCY”, then it faded out.
-My vision went blurry - was that tears in my eyes or sweat?
-I wiped at them and grabbed the screwdriver again.
-Four more screws and I had the server case open.
-The hard drive was an old magnetic one, as I had guessed.
-I had brought a magnet for this purpose.
-I took it out and ran it over the drive a dozen times.
-Then I grabbed my hammer and beat down on it until it broke through the middle.
-Panting hard, I stared at the ruined server for a few moments.
-Was that it?
-Was it over?
-I gathered up my tools, turned around and ran back the way I had come.
-The building was still as quiet as before, as if nothing had happened.
-I went out and grabbed my alarm jammer.
-I didn’t even wait until the door had fallen shut.
-I only wanted to get away from there, to forget about all of this, and to sleep for at least a day.
+Suddenly I heard something behind me - footsteps, and then a voice: “Stop!”
+Startled, I dropped the screwdriver.
+I whirled, my heart racing.
+Was there a night watchman after all?
+But the figure stepping through the door was a familiar one.
+It was Callum.
+I gaped at him, then found my voice.
+“What the fuck are you doing here?”